thiagomcw/laravel-socialite-login/README.md

-# Mageda Social Login
+# Laravel Socialite Login

-Pequeno projeto desenvolvido em Laravel, com a finalidade de controlar o acesso de usuário usando suas contas de Facebook e/ou Google.
+Small project developed in Laravel, with the purpose of controlling user access using their Facebook and / or Google accounts.

-## Dependências
+## Dependencies

  - NPM;
  - Composer;